OrlandoMatteo/ProgrammingForIot/Training/Intro/Intro.md

 ---

-# Exercise 6
+# Exercise 6 (a.k.a.
+FizzBuzz)

 We can annidate multiple _if-elif-else_ just remember to use the correct indentation, most code editors will do it for you but pay attention to it.
 You can create complex condition with "and" and "or".

-As exercise write a script that takes as input a number and chech whether it's a multiple of 2 and 3.
+Write a program that prints the numbers from 1 to 100.
+But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
+For numbers which are multiples of both three and five print “FizzBuzz”

 ---